This article will help you get complete knowledge about anchor point archery.

 Because of this repetitive nature, archers must focus on the form and alignment of their bow and arrow.

 After all, if you’re going to repeat a shot accurately, you must first master every aspect that came in to play to achieve that shot.
+Our guide to proper archery form walks through each of these fundamentals step by step.

 This is where using an anchor point or “anchoring” comes in.